↑ What factors influence HF Radio Propagation?

 3. Season: The ionosphere's ionization levels can vary depending on the season, which can affect the frequencies that are reflected back to Earth.

-4. Location: The angle at which HF radio waves approach the ionosphere can affect how they are reflected back to Earth, and the distance they travel.
+4. Geographic location: The angle at which HF radio waves approach the ionosphere can affect how they are reflected back to Earth, and the distance they travel.

 5. Weather conditions: Weather can affect HF radio propagation by causing the ionosphere to change, or by affecting the signal as it passes through the atmosphere.

-6. Geomagnetic storms: These storms, which are caused by disturbances in the Earth's magnetic field, can cause disruptions in HF radio communication by changing the ionosphere's properties.
+6. Geomagnetic storms: These storms, which are drived by space weather, can cause disruptions in HF radio communication by changing the ionosphere's properties.

-7. Signal frequency: The frequency of the HF radio signal itself can also affect its propagation, as different frequencies may be reflected or absorbed by the ionosphere in different ways.
+7. Operating Band: The frequency of the HF radio signal itself can also affect its propagation, as different frequencies may be reflected or absorbed by the ionosphere in different ways.

 Understanding these factors is important for optimizing HF radio communication and ensuring reliable transmission over long distances.